-Ross is used to working on mountains for his adventure/sports photography, but usually it’s people in snow pants, skiing or snowboarding.
+Ross is used to working on mountains for his adventure/sports photography, but usually it’s people in snow pants, skiing, or snowboarding.
 This time, he would be photographing men in tuxedos and wingtips at the edge of a snow-capped cliff.
-To make the assignment even more magestic, Ross suggested to Sharp that they shoot at the Swiss skiing village of Saas Fee.
+To make the assignment even more majestic, Ross suggested to Sharp that they shoot at the Swiss skiing village of Saas Fee.
 He knew the village was easily accessible for the clients and that its mountains would provide a breathtakingly beautiful backdrop.

 Shooting in the mountains is great, I’ve been doing it for 20 years.
 But you have to be aware of your surroundings, especially in Saas Fee as there are crevasses literally everywhere up there.
 And our days there were very hectic.
 Day one was a 6:30am start, on the glacier until 8:00pm.